 Many of us may have to be away from our homes for extended periods of time due to work constraints.
-If this is you there are things that you can do.
+Try incorporating these suggestions next time you're away.

-- Try to choose your place of stay that contains a kitchenette. - Seek out the grocery store in the area as soon as you arrive. - Look for local specialty stores and markets.
+- Choose a place of stay that contains a kitchenette. - Seek out the grocery store in the area as soon as you arrive. - Look for local specialty stores and markets.
 They may have great cheeses, meats, breads and olives.
 These are great foods to have in your room.
 They can be easily stored and transported. - Purchase breakfast foods to have in your room.
 Buy items that would allow you to pack a lunch then maybe eat dinner out.
-This is limiting the amount you eat out to once a day. - $\circ$ Also your leftovers from dinner could be your lunch for the next day. - This is why it can be helpful to travel with a container to place your extra food in at a restaurant.
-It is easier to carry around a plastic or glass food container then it is to transfer the flimsy Styrofoam or nondurable take away containers that you often receive at restaurants. - Travel with a set of silverware.
-These will come in handy if you do want to eat in your room.
-And having will not let you come up with an excuse of why you cannot make the choice to stop at a grocery store and buy some food from there instead. - Try to eat with a coworker and make it a relaxing part of the day.
+This is limiting the amount you eat out to once a day. - Also, your leftovers from dinner could be your lunch for the next day. - This is why it can be helpful to travel with a container to place your extra food in at a restaurant.
+It is easier to carry around a plastic or glass food container then it is to transfer the flimsy Styrofoam or non-durable take away containers that you often receive at restaurants. - Travel with a set of silverware.
+This will come in handy if you want to eat in your room. - Try to eat with a coworker and make it a relaxing part of the day.
 This will make meal time more enjoyable and will allow you to take your time with your food which will help to control portions consumed. - Try to avoid fast foods at all costs.
 It really is not much faster than walking into a grocery store and picking up some quality foods. - Travel with a packable cooler.
 This will allow you to store things in your car without the worry of the foods spoiling.